The DFT+$\Sigma_2$ method for electron correlation effects at transition metal surfaces: Method and implementation

 \subsection{Self-energy in perturbation theory}

-We now describe in detail the method used to compute the self-energy $\Sigma^\sigma_{i \lambda }(\omega)$ in Eq. (\ref{Dyson_local}).
+We now describe in detail the method used to compute the self-energy by solving the impurity problem.
 In case of weakly or moderately correlated systems, such as the $3d$ ferromagnetic metals of interest here, the self-energy can be obtained using self-consistent perturbative approaches in terms of skeleton diagrams around the non-interacting solution.
 A popular scheme is the self-consistent fluctuating exchange approximation (FLEX)~\cite{bi.sc.89}, which is conserving in the Baym-Kadanoff sense~\cite{ba.ka.61,baym.62,bookStefanucci}.
 The FLEX has been further combined with the $T$-matrix approximation, into the spin-polarized $T$-matrix fluctuating exchange approximation~\cite{li.ka.98,ka.li.99,ka.li.02,po.ka.06}, the so-called SPT-FLEX impurity solver.
 The SPT-FLEX self-energy is described by the Hartree and Fock diagrams with the formal replacement of the bare interaction by the $T$-matrix \cite{gali.58,ka.63}, which obeys the Bethe-Salpether-like integral equation.
 The SPT-FLEX is formulated on the imaginary (Matsubara) frequency axis and correlation functions are obtained indirectly via the numerical analytical continuation to the real frequency axis.
 Unfortunately, this often leads to numerical difficulties since the analytical continuation of discrete numerical data is not unambiguous and, in addition, it requires the treatment of the high-frequency ``tails''~\cite{se.he.91}.
 For this reason, we consider here a simpler second order perturbative treatment implemented to provide the self-energy directly on the real frequency axis, while retaining the multi-orbital nature of the many-body problem.
-The proposed approach represents a good compromise between the need for an accurate description of correlated effects and for a efficient and easy numerical evaluation of spectral properties. \\ The local retarded self-energy up to the second order in diagrammatic perturbation theory in $U$ over the band width is written as
+A similar approach was used by Drchal {\it et al.} to study TM alloys\cite{dr.ja.99}.
+The method represents a good compromise between the need for an accurate description of correlated effects and for a efficient and easy numerical evaluation of spectral properties. \\ We assume that the matrix $g^\sigma_{\mathrm{imp},i}(E)$ for the impurity problem associated to the TM atom $i$ in Eq. (\ref{WeissField}) is diagonal.
+This greatly reduces the computational effort of the calculations.
+We denote the diagonal elements of the impurity bare Green's function and self-energy as $g^\sigma_{i\lambda}(E)\equiv[g^\sigma_{\mathrm{imp},i}(E)]_{\lambda,\lambda}$ and $\Sigma^\sigma_{i\lambda}(E)\equiv[\Sigma^\sigma_{\mathrm{imp},i}(E)]_{\lambda,\lambda}$, where $\lambda=1, ...,5$ labels the $3d$ orbitals.
+The Dyson equation for the impurity problem is then